EmmaOyetey/hangman/README.md

 # Hangman Java Game

 ## Overview
-Welcome to the Hangman Java game!
-This project demonstrates confident use of Object-Oriented Programming (OOP) principles to build a fully functional Hangman game, complete with scorekeeping and a command-line interface.
+Welcome to the Hangman Java Game!
+This command-line version of the classic Hangman game, implemented uses object-oriented principles in Java, to build a fully functional Hangman game, complete with scorekeeping and a command-line interface..
+The game includes features like score tracking, a variety of words to guess, and a visual representation of the hangman.

 ## Features
 Interactive Gameplay: Players can guess letters of a randomly selected word.